Admissions

 • What if we don't speak French?

-Nearly two third of our students arrive at EB without any previous exposure to French, and nearly all of them go on to excel in both languages.
+Nearly two third of our students arrive at EB without any previous exposure to French, and they go on to excel in both languages.

 Our Preschool classrooms create a welcoming environment where children can gradually become comfortable with French, and all of our programs are designed to support the academic success of all students regardless of the language spoken at home.
 In a recent survey of parents, families who did not speak French at home were just as satisfied with EB as French-speaking families.